How to Grow Rose Plant from the Stem Cutting

 Make the stem ready for planting by making a sharp 45-degree cutting at the bottom

-Honey or cinnamon this will act as rooting hormone
+Honey or cinnamon this will act as a rooting hormone

 Place the cutting in pot and water it well